coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 <tt>ruby-build 2.3.0 $HOME/.rbenv/versions/2.3.0</tt>.

-If you update Ruby but don't update the parser gem (e.g., a new version may not be available yet), you'll get a number of warnings from the static analysis tools that we run via rake.
+If you update Ruby but don't update the parser gem (e.g., a new version may not be available yet), you may get a number of warnings from the static analysis tools that we run via rake.
 Where possible, consider updating the parser gem as well.
 These warnings will look like these: